 You can choose how large you want the grid to be on the canvas, for easier snapping to the grid with more detailed pattern pieces.

 The PDF is scaled based on how big each grid square is, which you specify in centimetres or inches.
-Use the dimensions listed on the canvas to help you judge the size if you don’t quite understand this immediately.
+You can also select a segment (after the polygon is finished) to set to a known length for easy scaling.

 Printing and Assembling:

 Patterns must be printed at 100% or “Actual Size” or equivalent in your printer settings.
-Tape the actual pages together, as there is no page margin yet.
-Measure a known length with a ruler to check the scale.
+Cut along the borders and tape the borders together.

 Known quirks:

-• Likely has bugs.
-Test whatever you generate with a paper model before commiting to fabric.
+- Likely has bugs.
+Test whatever you generate with a paper model or scrap fabric before committing to fabric.

-• You can draw whatever, but doesn’t mean you can sew it.
-Patterns with sharp inwards corners you will struggle to sew.
+- You can draw whatever, but doesn’t mean you can sew it.
+For example, patterns with sharp inwards corners you will struggle to sew.
+Again, test on scraps before fully committing.

 Changelog: